 Confluence creates a link for all the meeting notes in your space on the Sidebar.

 Blueprints provide you with ways to create common content quickly.
 The best way to learn about them is to try some out.
-They have instructions and wizards to guide you through the process.
+They contain instructions and wizards to guide you through the process.

 Create a blank page

-Next, let's create a new blank page to record some background about our project.
-New pages are created as a child of the current page, so we'll return to the space homepage first.
+Next let's create a new blank page to record some background about our project.
+New pages are created as a child of the current page, so we will return to the homepage first.

-- Name the page 'Project Background' and Save
+- The blank page appears, name the page 'Project Background' and Save.

-In the next step we'll take a closer look at the editor and the types of content you can add to your pages.
+In the next step we will take a closer look at the editor and the types of content you can add to your pages.

 Edit the content of a page

-In this example we'll edit your new 'Project Background' page and add some content.
+In this example you will edit your new 'Project Background' page and add some content.

 Headings and text